Charged particle motion and radiation in strong electromagnetic fields: Applications

 The use of high-intensity lasers and SFQED effects to produce dense bunches of electron-positron pairs is unavoidably coupled to the production of high-energy photons, which is discussed in \cref{sec:RadiationGeneration}.
 A common point to these geometries is that high-energy photons are produced by Compton scattering inside a region of strong field: thus it is possible for the photon to `decay' via the nonlinear Breit-Wheeler process before escaping the interaction region.
 The dependence on field strength, i.e. laser intensity, for pair production is much stronger than for photon emission.
 Note that the scale for the number of positrons in \cref{fig:PositronYield} covers ten orders of magnitude for only three orders of magnitude in laser power.
 There are two reasons for this: first, the probability of pair creation is exponentially suppressed at low energy and field strength (see \cref{sec:LCFA}), which means that only the highest energy photons are likely to decay; second, the production of high-energy photons is itself sensitive to the highest field strength achieved in the interaction.

-The possibility of dense positron bunch production via the EM avalanche, discussed in \cref{sec:Cascades}, was first pointed out in \citet{bell.prl.2008}.
+{As one electron is produced for every positron in a pair-creation event, sufficiently prolific pair production should lead to the formation of a `pair plasma'.
+In experiments where LWFA electron beams interact with high-$Z$ materials, these manifest themselves as relativistic, neutral beams~\cite{sarri.ncomm.2015,warwick.prl.2017}.} The possibility of dense positron bunch production via the EM avalanche, discussed in \cref{sec:Cascades}, was first pointed out in \citet{bell.prl.2008}.
 Using a single laser and a solid target, thereby exploiting the reflection of the laser to form a standing wave, to generate positrons was proposed by \citet{ridgers.prl.2012}, in which a positron density of $10^{26}~\text{m}^{-3}$ is reported.
-Since then, the combination of multiple laser pulses and structured plasma targets has become a rich field of study for numerical simulations: we present an overview of recent results in \cref{fig:PositronYield}, where the number of interacting laser pulses is one~\cite{ridgers.prl.2012,gu.cp.2018}, two~\cite{jirka.sr.2017,chang.pre.2015,zhu.ncomm.2016,nerush.prl.2011} or more than four~\cite{gong.pre.2017,vranic.ppcf.2017}.
+Since then, the combination of multiple laser pulses and structured plasma targets has become a rich field of study for numerical simulations: we present an overview of recent results in \cref{fig:PositronYield}, where the number of interacting laser pulses is one~\cite{ridgers.prl.2012,gu.cp.2018}, two~\cite{jirka.sr.2017,chang.pre.2015,zhu.ncomm.2016,nerush.prl.2011} or more than four~\cite{gong.pre.2017,vranic.ppcf.2017,efimenko.sr.2018}. {These are compared with the results of experimental campaigns using LWFA electron-beam--driven~\cite{sarri.prl.2013,sarri.ncomm.2015} or laser-illuminated~\cite{chen.prl.2015,liang.sr.2015} high-$Z$ targets.}

 Those results using electron beams and lasers correspond to the shower-type cascade described in \cref{sec:Cascades}, i.e. the energy to produce the positrons is supplied by the electron beam rather than the laser itself.
 The advantages are that the positrons are produced as a collimated beam and the required laser intensity is much lower~\cite{blackburn.prl.2014,lobet.prab.2017,vranic.sr.2018,magnusson.prl.2019}.
 Radiation reaction means that these positrons are expected to have lower energy than the initial electron beam.
 We note, however, that a scheme to generate and \emph{accelerate} positrons is described in \citet{vranic.sr.2018}, in which simulations of an electron beam colliding at $90^\circ$ to an intense laser are presented.
 It is worth noting that, if the goal of an experiment is to generate high-energy photons, pair creation instead represents a loss mechanism.
 The use of highly confined field configurations, such as dipole waves, is proposed as a way to mitigate this loss~\cite{gonoskov.prx.2017,magnusson.prl.2019}.